 The UVM Extension Northwest Crops & Soils Program is excited to announce a series of fun and educational events to transfer valuable knowledge about ingredient and beer sensory quality while establishing standard methods and terminology to promote effective communication between suppliers and brewers.
 The three events will build on each other and result in a much deeper understanding of sensory analysis and meeting the changing needs of beer drinkers.
 Our goal is to help you be successful through education and networking.
 COVID-19 procedures will be followed.

 View the flyer for details and event information (PDF).
-The first event was 9/14/20.
-The second event is 10/26/20 at Peterson Quality Malt in Charlotte, VT.
+The first two events were held on 9/14/20 at Champlain Valley Hops and 10/26/20 at Peterson Quality Malt.
 The third event will be in 2021 with date and location to be determined.
 Events are free.
-See flyer for pre-registration information.

 Grass-Fed Dairy Milk Project